jgstern/STORI_singlenode/README.md

 		  >python STORIcontrol.py
 	STORIcontrol.py still needs to run in background to monitor convergence and continue runs as necessary, but the overhead is low.
-2. The more runs you start, the slower everything goes
-	I changed beginSTORI.pl and continueSTORIfast_t.pl to kick off new STORI.pl PIDs rather than submit new jobs to a job scheduler.
+2. The more runs you start, the slower everything goes [assuming only 1 core] I changed beginSTORI.pl and continueSTORIfast_t.pl to kick off new STORI.pl PIDs rather than submit new jobs to a job scheduler.
 3. Wall-clock limit for STORI.pl is uniform and now controlled